 Resignation Notice: What are Employers’ rights and Employees’ obligations?

 Question: I work for a Bank as Project Manager.
 I was hired as a contractual employee on a fixed salary for two years ending in December.
 My employment letter states that a four-week notice is required if I resign.
-My manager told that I should look for a change as Bank may not be able to renew the contract.
+My manager told me that I should look for a change as the Bank may not be able to renew the contract.
 I found a new job and have submitted my resignation with two weeks’ notice.
 Can my employer detain me for the remaining two weeks or deduct my salary in lieu of two weeks of notice?

 Answer: Many employees expect their employer to provide them with reasonable notice before their employment is terminated.
 But few realize that the obligation to provide notice is a two-way street: employees are also required to provide their employer with prior notice of their intention to resign.
 Under employment law, the employee’s failure to do so constitutes a “wrongful resignation.”